goofballLogic/idb-lite/README.md

+:sparkles: **PSA - this is an alpha version.
+Not tested in older browsers yet.
+File issues at will...** :sparkles:

 # idb-lite

- :sparkles: **This is an alpha version - not tested in older browsers yet** :sparkles:

 Implementation of [@jakearchibald](https://github.com/jakearchibald)'s excellent idb-keyval API.
 See https://github.com/jakearchibald/idb-keyval for the original.